 Amendments to the Constitution (Bonus!)

 Including the Bill of Rights, the US Constitution has seen a total of 27 amendments.
-These amendments act as clauses added to the constitution that keep our government up-to-date with the changing times.
+These amendments allow the Constitution to evolve with the times while preserving its core principles.

-In fact, the abolition of slavery and women’s voting rights are both amendments that have been added throughout our country’s history.
-Currently, because it takes two-thirds support from both the House and Senate to approve a new amendment, the most recent amendment was added over 30 years ago, on May 5, 1992
+The abolition of slavery (13th Amendment) and women’s right to vote (19th Amendment) are two landmark examples.
+Because it takes two-thirds support from both the House and Senate to approve a new amendment, changes are rare.
+The most recent amendment was added on May 5, 1992.

-Congrats on Finishing The First Half of Your Citizenship in The Nation Merit Badge!
+Congrats on Finishing Part 1 of Your Citizenship in The Nation Merit Badge!

 Wow, we just covered a ton of interesting info about our nation!
 Great work.
-Are you starting to understand our complex system of government and the founding principles of the United States more fully?
-You definitely deserve a nice break for all your hard work; give yourself a huge pat on the back! 🙂
+Are you starting to understand our system of government and the founding principles of the United States more fully?
+You definitely deserve a nice break for all your hard work.
+Give yourself a huge pat on the back! 🙂